 Many therapists specializing in the treatment of trichotillomania also use Acceptance and Commitment Therapy (ACT), which helps you stay motivated by encouraging you to remove the obstacles (in this case – pulling hair) in order to live the life you want according to your values.

 What to expect during the treatment?

 1. Your therapist will conduct a comprehensive assessment of your pulling and assign self-monitoring homework using special records.
 This step is important to determine the pulling behavior, which includes triggers (internal or external) that precede your pulling, how you pull, and what maintains the pulling or what helps you stop.

 Be prepared to examine all these elements in great detail.
 You will even talk about what you do with the hair after you pull.
 This is a very embarrassing part of the treatment to many people, but if your therapist specializes in the treatment of trichotillomania, she or he sees this as just another symptom of this disorder and nothing to be ashamed of.
 While some people discard the hair, others may play with it, feel it between their fingers, examine it, bite it, sort it into piles, or even eat it.

 You will also likely be asked to count how many hairs you pulled in every situation that you record.

 The main message here is that everyone pulls hair in a unique way.

 2. You and your therapist will carefully examine your self-monitoring records and identify which of your triggers are the most powerful.
 Those are the triggers that you will address in treatment.

-3. Your therapist will help you come up with a very specific plan to address those triggers.
+3. Your therapist will help you come up with a very specific plan to address the triggers that lead to pulling.
 You will go trigger-by-trigger and write down a list of strategies and materials/tools to address them.